twincharged/BravoDesignAgency/README.md

 Ah ok, didnt see that css.
 Thanks, - Arthur

-Carly: Can we toss the branch "carly-working"? - Joseph
+*Carly*: Can we toss the branch "carly-working"? - Joseph

-Arthur: If you unlink your own stylesheet, the page looks very vertical, but fairly normal.
+*Arthur*: If you unlink your own stylesheet, the page looks very vertical, but fairly normal.
 It may be easier to work backwards like that rather than forwards to find the problem.

 ## Bugs